-In the area of restrictive agreements, our lawyers have drafted a number of individual exemption request to the Serbian, Montenegrin, and Bosnian competition authority, respectively.
+- In the area of antitrust, our lawyers have drafted a number of individual exemption request to the Serbian, Montenegrin, and Bosnian competition authority, respectively.
 They have also defended undertakings in antitrust probes, both related to restrictive agreements and with respect to alleged abuse of dominance.

 - Analysis of horizontal and vertical agreements from, in particular from the perspective of block exemption rules

 - Drafting and submission of individual exemption requests to the competition authority

 - Drafting and submission of leniency applications

 - Representing clients in antitrust proceedings before the competition authority

 - Analysis of commercial policies of dominant undertakings

 - Drafting commercial policies of dominant undertakings to ensure they are in line with the applicable competition regulations